Kru-pal/Resume/README.md

     ## Experience
     ### Software Developer at XYZ Corp.
-    - Worked with a team to build web apps using C++ and JavaScript.
+    - Build web apps using C++ and JavaScript.

     ## Education
     - B.S. in Computer Science, University of Manitoba